Slavery and Human Trafficking Statement

 We all have a responsibility to be alert to the risks, however small, in our organisation and the wider supply chain.
 Employees are expected to report concerns using the appropriate reporting channels and management are expected to deal with them.

-We are a provider of building and construction services in the property sector.
+We are an investor and provider of development, management and construction services in the property sector.

 3. Our supply chains